Information Propagation and Encoding in Solids: A Quantitative Approach Towards Mechanical Intelligence: Conclusion

 We view this study as an initial step toward a quantitative, task-agnostic framework for mechanical intelligence, focused here on mechanical sensing.
 Important validation is still required to establish when the proposed measures reliably capture sensing performance across materials, geometries, and operating regimes.
+For instance, a natural next step is to thoroughly investigate the application of our information-theoretic approach to nonlinear mechanics.
+Our preliminary study demonstrates that this extension is non-trivial: even in a bifurcation-free regime, the sensor measurements were unable to recover the full information content of the applied load (achieving a maximum normalized mutual information of $0.92$ rather than $1.0$).
+Bifurcations, which we deliberately avoided in this initial study, may further break the one-to-one mapping between input and output and introduce additional complexity.
 Moreover, information theory provides many candidates beyond Shannon entropy and mutual information, such as R\'enyi entropy and Kolmogorov complexity \citep{cover1999elements}, and identifying metrics that best reflect mechanically embodied information processing remains an open question.
 Finally, the framework should apply broadly across mechanically intelligent objectives.
 In this work, we define ``full information content'' in terms of accurate load reconstruction and rate-distortion theory.
 However, high reconstruction fidelity may not correspond to performance on other sensing objectives, nor to the information that matters for downstream decisions or control.
 Alternative formulations, such as the information bottleneck \citep{tishby2000information}, may therefore provide a more general basis for defining and optimizing mechanically relevant information.
 These alternative formulations are a promising direction for future investigation.